 But I knew deep down that I didn't want to simply observe other people's stories, I wanted to share them with the world.

-Since starting my own business, I've spent countless hours perfecting my craft and bettering my business.
+Since starting working as a website copywriter, I've spent countless hours perfecting my craft and bettering my business.

 I enjoy learning from people I admire, such as marketing maven Regina Anaejionu, copywriting geniuses such as Joana Weibe and Belinda Weaver, and system pro Charlotte Isaac.

 Since 2014, I've written high-converting copy and content for over 80 brands and businesses, and I've taught hundreds more how to do the exact same thing.